recyclarr/recyclarr/wiki/Configuration-Reference.md

     Any value less than `0` or greater than `1` will result in a warning log printed and the value will be clamped.

-### Custom Format Settings

-For details on the way Custom Formats are synchronized to Radarr, visit the [[Custom Format Synchronization]] page.

-- `delete_old_custom_formats` (Optional; *Default: `false`*)<br>
-  If enabled, custom formats that you remove from your YAML configuration OR that are removed from the guide will be deleted from your Radarr instance.
-Note that this *only* applies to custom formats that Recyclarr has synchronized to Radarr.
-Custom formats that you have added manually in Radarr **will not be deleted** if you enable this setting.

-- `custom_formats` (Optional; *Default: No custom formats are synced*)<br>
-  A list of one or more sets of custom formats each with an optional set of quality profiles names that identify which quality profiles to assign the scores for those custom formats to.
-The child properties documented below apply to each element of this list.

-  - `trash_ids` (Optional; *`names` is required if not used*)<br>
-    A list of one or more Trash IDs of custom formats to synchronize to Radarr.
-The IDs *must* be taken from the value of the `"trash_id"` property in the JSON itself.
-It will look like the
-    following:

-    ```json
-    {
-      "trash_id": "496f355514737f7d83bf7aa4d24f8169",
-    }
-    ```

-    **TIP:** To ease the readability concerns of using IDs instead of names, leave a comment beside the Trash ID in your configuration so it can be easily identified later.
-For example:

-    ```yml
-    trash_ids:
-      - 5d96ce331b98e077abb8ceb60553aa16 # dovi
-      - a570d4a0e56a2874b64e5bfa55202a1b # flac
-    ```

-    > **A Few Things to Remember**
-    >
-    > - If `delete_old_custom_formats` is set to true, custom formats are **deleted** in Radarr if
-    >   you remove them from this list.
-    > - It's OK for the same custom format to exist in multiple lists of `trash_ids`.
-Recyclarr will
-    >   only ever synchronize it once.
-Allowing it to be specified multiple times allows you to
-    >   assign it to different profiles with different scores.

-  - `quality_profiles` (Optional; *Default: No quality profiles are changed*)<br>
-    One or more quality profiles to update with the scores from the custom formats listed above.
-    Scores are taken from the guide by default, with an option to override the score for all of them.
-Each object in the list must use the properties below.

-    - `name` **(Required)**<br>
-      The name of one of the quality profiles in Radarr.

-    - `score` (Optional; *Default: Use scores from the guide*)<br>
-      A positive or negative number representing the score to apply to *all* custom formats listed in the `names` list.
-A score of `0` is also acceptable, which effectively disables the custom formats without having to delete them.

-    - `reset_unmatched_scores` (Optional; *Default: `false`*)<br>
-      If set to `true`, enables setting scores to `0` in quality profiles where either a name was not mentioned in the `names` array *or* it was in that list but did not get a score (e.g. no score in guide).
-If `false`, scores are never altered unless it is listed in the `names` array *and* has a valid score to assign.